iblech/lets-play-agda/Padova2025/ProvingBasics/Termination/Intro.lagda.md

 # Intro

-Let us implement a function which counts the binary digits of a number (not counting trailing zeros).
+Let us implement a function which counts the binary digits of a number (not counting leading zeros).
 Using the [`half`](Padova2025.ProgrammingBasics.Naturals.Arithmetic.html#half) function, we could imagine the following definition.